-5.9.
-Policies giving cultural and natural heritage a function in the life of communities

-5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+- 5.9.
+Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

 Culture Nature There are no specific policies to give heritage a function in the life of communities.
 There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × There are specific policies to give heritage a function in the life of communities that are effectively implemented. ×
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
+There are specific policies to give heritage a function in the life of communities that are effectively implemented. × ×

-5.10.
-Examples of specific policies giving heritage a function in the life of communities

-5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities GNH Policy - Community Vitality Nature and Culture as the source of spirit of community.

-5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

-5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+- 5.10.
+Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-High Strengthening resilience to natural hazards and climate change.
-High Contributing to inclusion and equality.
-Some Enhancing the quality of life and well-being.
-High Respecting, protecting and promoting human rights.
-High Respecting, consulting and involving indigenous peoples and local communities.
-High Achieving gender equality.
-High Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-Some Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
-High Protecting heritage during conflict.
-High Promoting conflict resolution.
-High Contributing to post-conflict recovery.
+Limited Strengthening resilience to natural hazards and climate change.
+Limited Contributing to inclusion and equality.
+Limited Enhancing the quality of life and well-being.
+Limited Respecting, protecting and promoting human rights.
+Limited Respecting, consulting and involving indigenous peoples and local communities.
+Limited Achieving gender equality.
+Limited Ensuring growth, employment, income and livelihoods.
+Limited Promoting economic investment and quality tourism.
+Limited Strengthening capacity-building, innovation and local entrepreneurship.
+Limited Ensuring conflict prevention.
+Not applicable Protecting heritage during conflict.
+Not applicable Promoting conflict resolution.
+Not applicable Contributing to post-conflict recovery.
 Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify

-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):

-5.13.
-Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes

-5.13.1 - How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?